paritytech/auto-merge-bot/README.md

 Bot which enables or disable [`auto-merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) in a repository.

+## Why?

+This action was developed to help external parties merge their own Pull Requests.

+If an external party makes a PR, and it is approved, they still can not merge it.
+This bot gives them the ability to enable the `auto-merge` function so, once their PR gets approved, it is merged.

 ## Configuration
 Be sure that **Allow auto-merge** is enabled in the repository options.